hboutemy/nexus-platform-reference/README.md

 # Nexus Platform with Docker Support, behind Nginx

-This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL using Docker Compose
+This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL using Docker Compose.
+Additional itegrations are also in this reference but are be commented out to simplify the initial experience.

 I also add a few aliases to my /etc/hosts file to simulate DNS from outside of docker host but the apps are accessible over http wtihout them.
 If you're on Windows the file is here, c:\windows\system32\drivers\etc\hosts.

 ```
-127.0.0.1      localhost iq-server.mycompany.com repo.mycompany.com registry.mycompany.com
+127.0.0.1      localhost iq-server.mycompany.com repo.mycompany.com registry.mycompany.com jira
 ```

 ## Operations